biswa2210/C-Plus-Plus-CODE-PRACTICES-/README.md

 <div align="justified">

-This is a collection of all my C Programs using different logics.
+This is a collection of all my C++ Programs using different logics.

 </div>